-DAI concurs that there are a few instances of discrepancies in inventory valuation and classification on Musharikat's non-expendable (NXP) property records, as identified above under Finding 2020-02.
-Required corrections to address identified discrepancies have been updated in the project's final inventory report submitted to USAID.
+DAI concurs that there are instances of discrepancies in sampled inventory placed in service date and on WIE's inventory records, as identified above under Finding 2020-02.
+We note that the Project's final inventory report was submitted to USAID in December 2019 and that the inventoried items were disposed of as approved by the Client.